 Clarification: The arbitrator can ask the parties to provide briefs to clarify what they submitted.
 If they are not received by the due date, the case will proceed as filed.

-Consideration: The evidence and pleadings that the arbitrator may consider are limited to (1) affirmative pleadings or defenses, (2) deferment requests, (3) evidence that was listed and has been attached, (4) amount entered based on the type of arbitration, and (5) disputed damages.
+Consideration: The evidence and pleadings that the arbitrator may consider are limited to (1) affirmative pleadings or defenses, (2) deferment requests, (3) evidence that was listed and have been attached, (4) amount entered based on the type of arbitration, and (5) disputed damages.

 Procedure: The rules of evidence do not apply at hearings, and the setting is usually informal and confidential.

-Spoken Evidence: Any discussion had by the parties and the arbitrator must only be to clarify what was written or to state contentions.
+Spoken Evidence: Any discussion had by the parties and the arbitrator must only be to clarify what was written or state contentions.
 The arbitrator must invite this clarification and testimony may not be given.
 Any testimony that goes outside these rules will not be evidentiary and may not be considered.